stonepros/stone/doc/architecture.rst

 scalability.
 So storage systems often support `striping`_--storing sequential pieces of information across multiple storage devices--to increase throughput and performance.
 The most common form of data striping comes from `RAID`_.
-The RAID type most similar to Ceph's striping is `RAID 0`_, or a 'striped volume'.
-Ceph's striping offers the throughput of RAID 0 striping, the reliability of n-way RAID mirroring and faster recovery.
+The RAID type most similar to Stone's striping is `RAID 0`_, or a 'striped volume'.
+Stone's striping offers the throughput of RAID 0 striping, the reliability of n-way RAID mirroring and faster recovery.

-Ceph provides three types of clients: Ceph Block Device, Ceph File System, and Ceph Object Storage.
-A Ceph Client converts its data from the representation format it provides to its users (a block device image, RESTful objects, CephFS filesystem directories) into objects for storage in the Ceph Storage Cluster.
+Stone provides three types of clients: Stone Block Device, Stone File System, and Stone Object Storage.
+A Stone Client converts its data from the representation format it provides to its users (a block device image, RESTful objects, StoneFS filesystem directories) into objects for storage in the Stone Storage Cluster.

-.. tip:: The objects Ceph stores in the Ceph Storage Cluster are not striped.
+.. tip:: The objects Stone stores in the Stone Storage Cluster are not striped.
-   Ceph Object Storage, Ceph Block Device, and the Ceph File System stripe their data over multiple Ceph Storage Cluster objects.
-Ceph Clients that write directly to the Ceph Storage Cluster via ``librados`` must perform the striping (and parallel I/O) for themselves to obtain these benefits.
+   Stone Object Storage, Stone Block Device, and the Stone File System stripe their data over multiple Stone Storage Cluster objects.
+Stone Clients that write directly to the Stone Storage Cluster via ``librados`` must perform the striping (and parallel I/O) for themselves to obtain these benefits.

-The simplest Ceph striping format involves a stripe count of 1 object.
-Ceph Clients write stripe units to a Ceph Storage Cluster object until the object is at its maximum capacity, and then create another object for additional stripes of data.
-The simplest form of striping may be sufficient for small block device images, S3 or Swift objects and CephFS files.
-However, this simple form doesn't take maximum advantage of Ceph's ability to distribute data across placement groups, and consequently doesn't improve performance very much.
+The simplest Stone striping format involves a stripe count of 1 object.
+Stone Clients write stripe units to a Stone Storage Cluster object until the object is at its maximum capacity, and then create another object for additional stripes of data.
+The simplest form of striping may be sufficient for small block device images, S3 or Swift objects and StoneFS files.
+However, this simple form doesn't take maximum advantage of Stone's ability to distribute data across placement groups, and consequently doesn't improve performance very much.
 The following diagram depicts the simplest form of striping: